helmetjs/content-security-policy-builder/README.md

 });
 ```

-This module is considered "complete".
-I expect to continue maintenance if needed, but I don't plan to add features or make breaking changes.
+This module is considered complete.
+I expect to continue maintenance if needed,
+but I don't plan to add features or make breaking changes.